symfony/symfony-docs/event_dispatcher.rst

 The :doc:`security </security>` system uses an event dispatcher per firewall.
-Use the ``--dispatcher`` option to get the registered listeners for a particular event dispatcher:
+Use the ``--dispatcher`` option to get the registered listeners for a particular event dispatcher, or ``--dispatchers`` to list all the available event dispatchers:

 .. code-block:: terminal

+    # get the registered listeners of a specific event dispatcher
     $ php bin/console debug:event-dispatcher --dispatcher=security.event_dispatcher.main

+    # list all the available event dispatchers
+    $ php bin/console debug:event-dispatcher --dispatchers

+.. versionadded:: 8.2

+    The ``--dispatchers`` option was introduced in Symfony 8.2.

 .. _event-dispatcher-before-after-filters: